-Television and radio news, social media and neighborhood conversations have been dominated by the tragic events in Louisiana, Minnesota and Texas over the last few weeks.
-Adults of all races continue to try to make sense of these terrible losses, while parents face the added struggle of thinking through how to talk about racism and violence with children.
+Television and radio news, social media and neighborhood conversations are sometimes dominated by violence and conflict stemming from racism.
+Many adults across our nation continue to try to make sense what is happening in our world today, and parents face the added struggle of thinking through how to talk about racism and violence with children.
 These stories, and adults’ reactions to them, are being seen and felt by children, including babies and toddlers.
 While we hope that they don’t know what’s going on, even young babies pick up on and react to the emotions of those they depend on.

 This resource provides thoughts and guidelines for talking about these complex issues of racism and equality in age-appropriate ways with children aged two to five years of age.
 These are difficult and uncomfortable discussions for which there is no recipe.
 You will know how to adapt these ideas in a way that reflects your unique situation and the individual needs of your child.
 You might also find it helpful to seek input from your family and trusted sources like religious and other community leaders.